muhanzhang/IGMC/README.md

 To train on MovieLens-100K, type:

-    python Main.py --data-name ml_100k --save-appendix _mnph200 --data-appendix _mnph200 --epochs 80 --max-nodes-per-hop 200 --testing --ensemble
+    python Main.py --data-name ml_100k --save-appendix _mnph200 --data-appendix _mnph200 --epochs 80 --max-nodes-per-hop 200 --testing --ensemble --dynamic-dataset

 where the --max-nodes-per-hop argument specifies the maximum number of neighbors to sample for each node during the enclosing subgraph extraction, whose purpose is to limit the subgraph size to accomodate large datasets.
+The --dynamic-dataset option makes the enclosing subgraphs dynamically generated rather than generated in a preprocessing step and saved in disk, whose purpose is to reduce memory consumption.
+However, you may remove the option to generate a static dataset for future reuses.

 The results will be saved in "results/ml\_100k\_mnph200\_testmode/".
-The processed enclosing subgraphs will be saved in "data/ml\_100k\_mnph200/testmode/".
+The processed enclosing subgraphs will be saved in "data/ml\_100k\_mnph200/testmode/" if you disable --dynamic-dataset.

 To train on MovieLens-1M, type:

     python Main.py --data-name ml_1m --save-appendix _mnhp100 --data-appendix _mnph100 --max-nodes-per-hop 100 --testing --epochs 40 --save-interval 5 --adj-dropout 0 --lr-decay-step-size 20 --ensemble --dynamic-dataset

-where the --dynamic-dataset makes the enclosing subgraphs dynamically generated on the fly rather than generated in a preprocessing step and saved in disk, whose purpose is to reduce memory consumption.

 ### Sparse rating matrix